gizatechxyz/orion/packages/orion-graph/README.md

-# Orion2 - A scalable and modular ZKML framework
+# Orion-Graph - A ZKML framework for graph-based models

-Orion2 is a ZKML frameworks that uses composable ZK compilers to achieve modularity and scalability.
+Orion-Graph is a ZKML frameworks that uses composable ZK compilers to achieve modularity and scalability.

-With Orion2 you only need to add 11 primitive operations (primops) to support a new ZK backend:
+With Orion-Graph you only need to add 11 primitive operations (primops) to support a new ZK backend:
 - **Unary** - Log2, Exp2, Sin, Sqrt, Recip
 - **Binary** - Add, Mul, Mod, LessThan
 - **Other** - SumReduce, MaxReduce, Contiguous